tomgrek/hackathon-skeleton/README.md

 git init
 git status // see what's changed.
 Use this often git add . git commit // then type the commit message, save and quit.
-Better than using the -m "Commit message" switch! git remote add origin https://github.com/[yourGithubUsername]/[your repo name].git // only do this once git push origin master
+According to my bootcamp, this is better than using the -m "Commit message" switch! git remote add origin https://github.com/[yourGithubUsername]/[your repo name].git // only do this once git push origin master
 ```